 You can get to Ross Castle in several ways.
 On the west side of Killarney, there are several entrances into Killarney National Park.
 Admission is free.

 A 1.5 mile (2.4 kilometer)-long walking trail leads to Ross Castle.
-Another way to see Ross Castle is on a horse-drawn jaunting car ride from St. Mary's Cathedral into Killarney National Park.
+Another way to see the castle is on a horse-drawn jaunting car ride from St. Mary's Cathedral into Killarney National Park.

 You can also see the exterior of Ross Castle on Gap of Dunloe tours and Killarney Lake Cruises.
-Our Go Ireland Kerry tour included time to walk around Ross Castle before we boarded a boat to cruise the three Killarney Lakes.
+Our Kerry tour included time to walk around the castle before we boarded a boat to cruise the three Killarney Lakes.

-When we arrived, a family was feeding ducks swimming in the water beside Ross Castle.
+When we arrived, a family was feeding ducks swimming in the water nearby.
 Cannons guarded the exterior wall of the medieval castle behind them.

 Ross Castle is open for tours between March and October.
 Authentically restored, it contains oak furniture from the 16th and 17th centuries.